Frequently asked questions for students

 What is the first step to getting involved in the HNGR Program?

 Typically, we recommend that students interested in applying to the HNGR program set up an informational meeting their Freshman or Sophomore year at Wheaton.
-If you are interested, stop by the office to make an appointment with the Assistant Director to discuss your interests, concerns, and options with regard to the Program.
+If you are interested, stop by the office to make an appointment with the Partnership & Placement Manager to discuss your interests, concerns, and options with regard to the Program.

 Do I have to have a certain major to be involved in the HNGR Program?

 HNGR encourages an integrative and holistic academic approach to work around the world, and welcomes students of all disciplines.
 The HNGR internship gives students hands-on experience in their area of interest, ranging from English to Music, Biology to Theology.

 Can I major or minor in Human Needs and Global Resources (HNGR)?

 HNGR is not a major or minor; it is an academic certificate program.
 The amount of coursework required to complete the program typically amounts to more than a minor, but less than a major.
 All HNGR applicants are required to maintain a minimum GPA of 2.8.

 What courses are required to complete a HNGR Certificate?